SEO Cold Email Templates that Actually Get Responses

 Because [positive thing about their site or SEO], you are a prime candidate to outrank your competitors like [competitor 1] and [competitor 2], and I’ve made a video showing how you can do that.

-If you’re the right person to send this video to, just respond to this email that you’re interested and I’ll get it sent over to you right away.
+If you’re the right person to send this video to, and you would like to speak, just respond to this email that you’re interested and I’ll get it sent over to you right away.

 If I need to be talking to someone else, please let me know!
 I’d hate for [Company name] to miss out on this opportunity.